TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingServices/SimpleUse/Index.rst

 Note that when a service is requested, the instance created is stored in a global registry.
 If that service is requested again during the same code run, the stored instance will be returned instead of a new one.
-More details in “Service API” below.
+More details in "Service API" below.

 If several services are available, the one with the highest priority (or quality if priority are equals) will be used.